 Have you done your G.T.L. recently?
 There are only a few more days until the Jersey Shore: Family Vacation premiere on April 5, and the expectations for the new season are at an all time high.
 The OG Jersey Shore cast is reuniting in Miami for another season of fist bumping, and while MTV may have successfully pulled the guidos away from their children, girlfriends, and husbands, I'm guessing that getting the gang back together wasn't cheap.
 How much does the Jersey Shore cast get paid?
 Quit your day jobs, folks, because it turns out that partying for a living is a pretty lucrative gig.

-According to RadarOnline, each Jersey Shore cast member makes a different amount (at least for the original show), but even those on the lower end of the spectrum are getting a good deal.
-By the show's sixth and final season in 2012, the stars were making anywhere between $40,000 and $150,000 an episode, plus earning signing bonuses and additional money for reunion episodes or post-season specials.
-Considering that MTV is paying the cast members to do what they would be doing at home — partying and hooking up with other hot guidos and guidettes — appearing on Jersey Shore is definitely the best job ever for these reality TV stars.
+According to RadarOnline, each Jersey Shore cast member makes a different amount (or, at least they did for the original show), but even those on the lower end of the spectrum are getting a good deal.
+By the show's sixth and final season in 2012, the stars were making anywhere between $40,000 and $150,000 per episode, plus earning signing bonuses and additional money for reunion episodes and post-season specials.
+Considering MTV is paying the cast members to do what they would be doing at home — partying and hooking up with other hot guidos and guidettes — appearing on Jersey Shore sounds like the best job ever for these reality TV stars.

 Jersey Shore: Family Vacation premieres at 8 p.m.
-ET Thursday, April 5 on MTV.
+ET on Thursday, April 5, on MTV.